Khrafts/hyper-mcp/docs/operations/security.md

 Hardening

 - Keep dependencies updated
-- Enable only the adapters you need (disable GlueX/NodeInfo via env if not used)
+- Enable only the features you need (disable NodeInfo or Community System via env if not used)
 - Monitor for abnormal rates/errors; backoff protects upstreams

 Validation and sanitization